F-said/march-madness-predict/index.markdown

 </figure>

 In Anton Chekhov's 1894 short story, ["The Student"](https://americanliterature.com/author/anton-chekhov/short-story/the-student), Ivan Velikopolsky is heading home during a cold March evening.
-He just left from an encounter with a friend, Vasilisa, who cried bitterly when he told her the Biblical story about [Peter's betrayal](https://en.wikipedia.org/wiki/Denial_of_Peter) that was described as occuring 2000 years ago.
+He just left from an encounter with a friend, Vasilisa, who cried bitterly when he told her the Biblical story about [Peter's betrayal](https://en.wikipedia.org/wiki/Denial_of_Peter) that was described as occuring 2,000 years ago.

 He realizes that it wasn't the way he told the story that moved her, but rather the guilt that Peter himself felt that brought this emotion from Vasilisa.

 Ivan then says to himself,

-> " 'the past... is linked with the present by an unbroken chain of events flowing one out of another' "
+> " 'the past[...] is linked with the present by an unbroken chain of events flowing one out of another' "

-> "... it seemed to him that he had just seen both ends of that chain; that when he touched one end the other quivered."
+> "[...] it seemed to him that he had just seen both ends of that chain; that when he touched one end the other quivered."

 This chain of causality that Chekhov described might have been inspired by the French polymath, Pierre-Simon Laplace, who in 1814 wrote in his book [A Philosophical Essay on Probabilities](https://bayes.wustl.edu/Manual/laplace_A_philosophical_essay_on_probabilities.pdf)